Is it possible to reverse chronic disease with a new approach to medicine?

 Is this type of medicine better than conventional medicine?

 Are there any downsides to this approach?

-In this article, we are going to explore all of these topics while focusing on some of the downsides to functional medicine.
+In this article, we are going to explore all of these topics while focusing on some of the downsides of functional medicine.

 I make these comments as a practitioner of functional medicine based on both my experience and my experience in discussing patient experiences with other doctors and providers.

 What is Functional Medicine?

 Functional medicine is really best thought of as a new approach to treating patients.

 This approach focuses on treating each patient holistically, as an individual, with a target on the underlying cause of disease.

 Functional medicine has become popular recently as an approach to treating certain reversible chronic diseases which are typically poorly managed by conventional medicine.